2019-Spring-CSC-386/p00-project-1-raj-and-natasha/README.md

 - README (you are here): Documentation of our project.
 - LICENSE: Licensing info.
 - design_diagram.jpeg: Diagram of our hardware design plan.
+- Soil_Moisture_Project_1: The Arduino code file for the project.

 ## Summary